Puerto Rico campaign: La Piedra de Guánica and other landmarks

-The municipality of Guánica is home to a landmark rock that contains an inscription indicating the place where Major General Nelson A. Miles and his men landed on September 1898.
+The municipality of Guánica is home to a landmark rock that contains an inscription indicating the place where Major General Nelson A. Miles and his men landed in September 1898.
 There is also a monument in the town dedicated to the veterans of the Spanish–American War, though the monument does not specify to which veterans it is dedicated, the Americans or the Spanish/Puerto Ricans.
 Nearby, in Yauco, there is a monumental tombstone dedicated to an unknown Spanish soldier who had fallen in combat and was left there on that very spot.
 In Coamo there are two markers that indicate the place where Rafael Martínez Illescas and Frutos López died.
 López's tomb is located in the old cemetery of Coamo next to that of the tomb of the three unknown Puerto Rican soldiers who perished in that conflict.
 Martínez Illescas' body was transferred in 1916 to his hometown of Cartagena in Spain, where he is buried now.
 The municipality of Guayama, however, has recently dedicated a monument dedicated to the members of the 4th Ohio Infantry.
 In Asomante, there is a marker which indicates the place where the "Battle of Asomante" took place.